bolderbrush10/SearchlightAssault/README.md

 ## Features

+- New coop-multiplayer scenario map to challenge you and your friends

 - Searchlights automatically scan their territory for foes
 - Searchlights may boost the range of neighboring turrets and direct them to snipe spotted foes
 - Animated graphics including remnants, custom light effects, and high-res integration